mechevarria/ocp-sso/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## RH-SSO/Keycloak integration

+Turned off by default, rename **src/keycloak.json.bak** to **src/keycloak.json**.
+You will also need to configure the json file for your RH-SSO instance.

 ## Running on OpenShift
 Requires an accessible [OpenShift Container Platform](https://www.openshift.com/container-platform/index.html) install